olizilla/grunt-asciify/README.md

 # grunt-asciify

+Ascii awesomizer.
+A Grunt task for better banners and hot logs.

 ```
     _____     __________________  .___ .___ ________________.___.._.
    /  _  \   /   _____/\_   ___ \ |   ||   |\_   _____/\__  |   || |